Toronto Blue Jays mascots: The SkyDome years (1989–1999, 2026)

 Shanahan was called into a meeting with the senior vice-president of marketing for the Toronto Blue Jays, Terry Zuk; the two apparently had not met before.
 He was told he was being replaced by two new mascots.
 Shanahan again offered to sell the costume and copyrights, but the club declined.
 The team suggested, if it were too hard to hold onto the costume, the Jays Care Foundation would gladly accept a donation; he flatly refused.
 It was also suggested Shanahan might be interested in training the new performers.
 Seeking legal advice, he informed the club the new mascots could not debut before his contract expired on December 31, well after the season's end.
 In response, the club called him at his home in Mississauga, telling him not to appear at the final two regular season home games; he would quip to the media that they were the first "two paid days off after 20 years."

 In early December, the story about BJ Birdy's two replacements made the news.
 Shanahan commented that "there's not a great deal of pain in this.
 I had a good run.
 But it bothers me that the Jays talked about it before my contract was up.
 They gave their word they'd wait until December 31."
 General Manager Gord Ash contested that "there was no intent to reveal that.
 We were confronted with the story, it was out from another source and there was no sense having a bunker mentality and denying it."

+BJ Birdy returned for Sunday games in April 2026, appearing with Diamond and SkyDome mascot Domer, as part of the team's fiftieth anniversary.
+He also appeared at at least one weekday game.
+It wasn't until CBC News reporter Haydn Watters contacted Shanahan for comment that he, as the copyright holder, was aware of the reboot.
+The new costume was created without permission.
+As of early May 2026, Shanahan still hadn't heard from the team, and Toronto Star didn't receive a response to their request for comment.